Azure/Azure-Sentinel/Solutions/Illusive Active Defense/README.md

   5. Click Add
   6. Copy and save the secret Value.
 You need this information to configure the Playbooks.

+## Add User Impersonation API Permission

+1. From the Azure console, find the Azure app you created to run the Illusive Sentinel Solution.
+1. Go to API Permissions.
+1. Click Add a permission.
+1. Under Microsoft APIs, select <b>Azure Service Management>Delegated</b>, and check <b>user_impersonation</b>.
+This permission is used to read Azure Sentinel incidents.
+1. Click <b>Grant admin consent for Default Directory</b> and click <b>OK</b>.

 <a name="Illusive_API_Key">

 # Generate an Illusive API Key